HolmesBryant/wijit-brand/README.md

 ## Special Note

 Thank you to the folks at Font Awesome for making these svg icons available to the public!
-Check out Font Awesome for tons of high quality icons. [https://fontawesome.com/](https://fontawesome.com/)
+Check out Font Awesome for tons of high quality icons.
+[Font Awesome](https://fontawesome.com/)